Thomas Heising

 Limpets

 Limpets are feisty.
 They love gnawing on rocks, and they’re so intensely glued to the surface you’ll find them on.
+If you listen closely, you might even hear them gnawing!

 While their empty shells may look like mussel shells, they’re instead snails.